mpaperno/MSFSTouchPortalPlugin/README.md

 ## Features

-* Connects automatically through SimConnect.
+* Connects to local or remote simulators with SimConnect.
 * Allows getting data variables from simulator at regular intervals, such as flight instruments, control surfaces, or switch states.
 * Allows triggering any interactive aircraft event via a Touch Portal Action, such as setting switches, adjusting control surfaces, radio frequencies, and so on.
 * Completely configurable to request any variable or trigger any event supported by the connected simulator, including with custom extensions like MobiFlight.